KayloPortal/Python/README.md

 # Python
-Projcets &amp; miniprojects, exercises, everything about the python world.
+Projcets &amp; miniprojects, exercises, and any other thing about the python world.